cbos/observable-framework-and-allestoringen/src/index.md

 ## Example with ING

-In this case I assume you just downloaded the raw HTML file from for example `https://allestoringen.nl/storing/ing/` and store that as `./data/ing.html`.
+In this case I assume you just downloaded the raw HTML file from for example **`https://allestoringen.nl/storing/ing/`** and store that as **`src/data/ing.html`**.
 Once you have to that you can make the next steps, as described below.

 ```js echo
 const ing = FileAttachment("./data/ing.html").text();
 ```

-Import the functions from the downdetector.js file to convert the HTML to JSON and plot the data:
+Import the functions from the downdetector.js file to convert the HTML to JSON and plot the data.
+Source is available at https://github.com/cbos/observable-framework-and-allestoringen/blob/main/src/components/downdetector.js

 ```js echo
 import {convertHtmlToJson, plotOutage} from "./components/downdetector.js";